 After federating, you can optionally designate a single server site to be the portal's hosting server.
 See the table in About using your portal with ArcGIS Server for a list of functionality available when your portal has a hosting server.
 See Configure a hosting server for instructions on designating one of your federated servers as the portal's hosting server.

-Starting at 10.6.1, the managed database for the portal's hosting server must be a relational ArcGIS Data Store.
-You can continue to federate servers which use an enterprise geodatabase as their managed database, however they cannot be set as the portal's hosting server.
+Starting at 10.7.1, the managed database for the portal's hosting server must be a relational ArcGIS Data Store.
+You can continue to federate servers that use an enterprise geodatabase as their managed database; however, they cannot be set as the portal's hosting server.

 If the server you want to federate uses web-tier authentication, you'll need to disable web-tier authentication (basic or digest) and enable anonymous access on the ArcGIS Web Adaptor configured with your site before federating it with the portal.
 Although it may sound counterintuitive, this is necessary so your site is free to federate with the portal and read the portal's users and roles.
 If your ArcGIS Server site is not already using web-tier authentication, no action is required.
 You can continue with the steps below.